Avkash/mldl/orgs/h2o/guide/h2o_data_man_merge.md

 Tim	35	94402	Foster City	CA	USA
 Tom	25	98003	Redmond	WA	USA
 Tina	32	94401	San Mateo	CA
 ```
+Result: Above you can see that all the items from the first dataset are included even when right side does not have a common.
+Also the empty value is used for the missing value for the select row.

 ### Case 4 ###
+Merging user1 (first/main/left) dataset with the user2 (second/right) dataset select all the items from the right/second dataset even when if first/left dataset does not include the common value:
 ```
 resultsD = users1.merge(users2, all_y=True)
 resultsD.describe